shadow/shadow/docs/README.md

 # The Shadow Simulator Documentation

-This wiki contains important information about installing and using the Shadow discrete event network simulator.
+The docs contain important information about installing and using the Shadow discrete event network simulator.
 Please [open an issue](https://github.com/shadow/shadow/issues/new/choose) if you notice something out of date, or fix it yourself if you can.

  * The Shadow simulator
    * [Design Overview](0-Design-Overview.md)